 New Hope Investigations requires a retainer fee at the start of every case.
 This fee acts as a cash pool from which the investigator works.
 If/when the retainer runs out, the case is reassessed between investigator and client to determine course of action.
 If the investigation commences before the retainer amount is used up, the remaining money will be refunded to the client.

 HOW WILL I BE BILLED THROUGH NEW HOPE INVESTIGATIONS?

 An invoice is either emailed or mailed to the client.
 The client can choose to pay via credit card over the phone or electronically via the invoice emailed to them.
-Certified check payment can be mailed to New Hope Investigations at P.O.
-Box 266 Saginaw, Missouri 64864.
+Certified check payment can also be mailed to New Hope Investigations at 5301 S. Range Line Road, #266 Saginaw, Missouri 64864.